Memory Backdoor Attacks on Neural Networks: Attacking Vision Models

-After the model has been deployed, the attacker can retrieve \( \mathcal{D}'_t \) by iterating over the index set \( \mathcal{I} \) for \( f_\theta(t_{klic}) \).
+where $\lambda$ is a trade-off parameter balancing between model utility and memorization performance.
+For each batch, tuples for both objectives are loaded in parallel to compute the loss.
+The complete learning process is outlined in Algorithm~\ref{alg:training}, where the malicious code is written in red.
+Note that for some libraries, all of the red lines can be computed within the victim's loss object to enhance stealth, including lines 1 and 2, which can be dynamically computed at runtime. \textbf{Exploitation Phase.} Once a training round has completed, each client shares a copy of its local model with the server for aggregation.
+The adversary on the server can then retrieve \( \mathcal{D}'_t \) an infected model by iterating over the index set \( \mathcal{I} \) for \( f_\theta(t_{klic}) \).
 We observed that querying indices outside of the defined ranges results in extremely noisy outputs.
 Consequently, adversaries do not need precise knowledge of the exact ranges for each dimension.
-Instead, they can incrementally explore each dimension until they notice a significant increase in the entropy of the generated patches.
+Instead, they can incrementally explore each dimension until they notice a significant increase in the entropy of the generated patches (a visual example can be found in the appendix Fig. \ref{fig:appendix_limit}).
 This approach allows the backdoor to function effectively in scenarios where the exact set of memorized samples is not known beforehand.

-In our attack, we assume that the model outputs logit values.
-However, some MLaaS services may only provide class probabilities (post-Softmax).
-Nonetheless, as demonstrated in \cite{truong2020data} Appendix B, it is possible to estimate logit values from probabilities with high accuracy.
-In such cases, the adversary can utilize this estimation technique.